enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     }
 ```

-You can declare your own observers that watch one or more properties by adding entries to the `observers` block of your kind:
+You may declare your own property change observers by adding entries to your
+kind's `observers` block:

 ```
 enyo.kind({